jamesreinders/optimization-manual/README.md

 This repository contains buildable versions of the example source files in the Intel Optimization Manual available here (https://software.intel.com/en-us/articles/intel-sdm).
-Assembly source code is provided for GCC, Clang and MSVC, using the Intel syntax.
+Assembly source code is provided for GCC, Clang, MSVC, and Intel compilers (icx), using the Intel syntax.
 Unit tests are also provided for each of the samples.

+Please note the need for up-to-date compilers... please check your compiler versions if you get errors during builds.

 ## Building on Linux